perfume_project

 Why would I compare only to most similar user, and not the most three similar users or so?

 There’s a valid point for using next most similar users, and I might do this to the model, while controlling for how many perfumes to recommend to not overwhelm the customer or lose credibility; but I was afraid this will give a long stretch for predictions that might not be relevant at that point; since it’s cosine similarities, on top of sentiment analysis, based on Vader.
-And the logged-in user might end up hating it, and thus losing faith in our recommendations, and instead of being a feature, it’ll become a nuisance.

 Extension